carlosdnba/webhooks/README.md

 ## Installation

-This project is running under the [Serverless Stack](https://www.serverless-stack.com/) framework (❤️) with it's amazing live Lambda development.
+This project is running under the [Serverless Stack](https://www.serverless-stack.com/) framework (❤️) with its amazing live Lambda development.
 It means you don't need to bother about setting up anything like DynamoDB or NGROK in your local environment.
 It's everything running under AWS :D.

 To run it, you need an AWS account though.
 After cloning the repo, you can: